hbabar1215/assignment_final/architecture_plan.md

 ## Security & Governance

-- In order to protect PHI and minimize the risk of a breach of confidentiality:
-    - User roles can be assigned to those who are allowed to access databases and storage (research team)
-    - Can create user accounts instead of personal user credentials.
-    - Environment variable secrets: Sensitive information (like database passwords) would not be hardcoded into the app.
+To protect PHI and minimize the risk of a breach of confidentiality, user roles can be assigned to limit access to the database and cloud storage to authorized research team members.
+Instead of relying on personal user credentials, the system can implement dedicated user accounts for each team member.
+Additionally, sensitive information such as database passwords would be stored as environment variable secrets rather than being hardcoded into the application, ensuring secure handling of confidential data.

 ## Cost Considerations

-- Cloud costs:
-    - Cloud SQL would be the most expensive because it is a managed database.
-    - Cloud Run is relatively cheap because it only runs when requests come in.
-    - Cloud Storage costs very little for small files like CSVs.
+Regarding costs considerations, the managed database (Cloud SQL) represents the largest expense due to its storage and management features.
+Cloud Run is relatively inexpensive because it only consumes resources when requests are made, making it cost-efficient.
+Cloud Storage costs are minimal for small files such as CSVs, making it a practical option for storing participant enrollment and medication data.

 |Layer| Service (Cloud) | Role in Solution| Related Assignment/Module |